kamalkolisetty/heart-disease-prediction/README.md

 ## Web Application

-The web application is built using Flask, providing an interface where users can input patient data to predict the likelihood of heart disease.
+The web application is built using Flask,and styled with Bootstrap to ensure responsiveness across different devices, providing a user-friendly interface  where users can input patient data to predict the likelihood of heart disease.
 The application loads the pre-trained model and scaler to process the input and display the prediction.

 ### Routes